Mangorei Power Station: Construction begins

 The power scheme received a licence from the government to generate electricity on 24 February 1905, and was completed in late 1905.

-The first electricity was received in New Plymouth in January 1906, with 120 street lamps and the town hall being lit.
+The first electricity was received in New Plymouth in January 1906, with 120 street lights and the town hall being lit.
 By the end of the year the power station which operated from dusk to midnight was supplying 41 customers.
 By 1907 demand had increased with the power station supplying 126 customers and 230 by 1912.

 The power station originally had two turbines each driving a 45 kW single-phase generator.
 To meet increasing demand the station was enlarged under the supervision of borough engineer A.H.
 Kendall to accommodate an additional 150 hp turbine driving a 90 kW single-phase generator, which entered service in December 1907.

 Expansion

 With no storage capacity the 180 kW power station was strictly run of the river and was proving to be unreliable during periods of low summer flow.
 The growth of the town, and the impending introduction of electric powered trams necessitated the need for more generation, as well as providing more water for water reticulation purposes.
 As a result, the council in 1909 employed Henry Westcott Climie, the principal of consulting engineers H.W.
 Climie & Son to investigate possible options.
 Climie identified that the generation output was limited by the size of the tunnel, which couldn't be taken out of service and enlarged without cutting off the power supply to the town.
 He offered three options, (a) build a weir across the Waiwhakaiho below the present intake so as to give a greater head of water; (b) divert a portion of the water from the Waiwhakaiho, at a point about thirty chains above the present intake, by means of a tunnel and open race into the Mangamahoe Stream, and build a dam across the latter a little below where the present tunnel passes under it, or (c) take the water off the Waiwhakaiho at the same point as proposed in (b) and convey it by means of a larger new tunnel through the hill to the power station.
 Climie's recommended option was (a) which he calculated would give an effective 876 hp, equivalent to nearly 660 kilowatts of electrical energy at an estimated cost of £5,137 for the civil works plus the cost of the additional turbines and generators.